 I live in Stroud, Gloucestershire, which is a rural town about 10 miles from Gloucester.
 I define myself as black, born in England to black Jamaican parents.
 I was born in Stroud in 1963 in the back garden.
 My mum, who was quite experienced with having babies since I was number 6, reckoned she had time to finish hanging out the washing first!
 My grandparents were from Fyffes Pen St Elizabeth, Jamaica.
 My parents were both born in Fyffes Pen and my four eldest siblings were born there too.
 The last three of us were born in Stroud.
-My elder brother and younger sister were born in the local maternity hospital, about 150 metres from where I live now.
+My elder brother and younger sister were born in the local maternity hospital.

 My parents grew up in a rural part of Jamaica where their families grew their own food and livestock and took produce to sell at the market.
 They were not skilled tradespeople when they came to England in the late 1950s.
 My mother had worked as a housemaid and my father could do DIY.
 They didn’t have any expectations about what they might do to earn their living but they knew about living a country life and growing food so they decided to head for the countryside when they came to England.
 Somewhere familiar, with greenery, where they could at least grow food to feed the family.
 So, we grew up in the next best thing to what my parents had, with the outdoors and greenery on our doorstep.

 Around six Jamaican families had established themselves in the Stroud area, spread across the outskirts of the town centre.
 The children from each of the different families went to different primary schools.
 My three eldest siblings left home around the time I was born.
 Two of my sisters worked as nurses and my brother joined the army.